syrusakbary/jsjinja/README.md

-Jinja2Js: Render Jinja2 Templates in JS
+JsJinja: Render Jinja2 Templates in JS
 =======================================

-Jinja2Js lets you use your [Jinja2](http://jinja.pocoo.org/) templates in Javascript.
+JsJinja lets you use your [Jinja2](http://jinja.pocoo.org/) templates in Javascript.
 It **compile the Jinja2 templates to Javascript with no restrictions**.